astronomer/docs/learn/connections/redshift.md

 :::tip

-On Astro, you can use your [Deployment's workload identity](https://docs.astronomer.io/astro/authorize-deployments-to-your-cloud) to authorize connections to Redshift, thus avoiding the need to embed secrets in an Airflow connection.
+If you're an Astro user, Astronomer recommends using workload identity to authorize to your Deployments to Redshift.
+This eliminates the need to specify secrets in your Airflow connections.
+See [Authorize Deployments to your cloud](https://docs.astronomer.io/astro/authorize-deployments-to-your-cloud).

 :::